strmlineapp-ux/agileflow/docs/data-documentation.md

 ## Multi-Workspace Architecture: A Flexible Hybrid Model

-AgileFlow is designed with a flexible, hybrid multi-workspace architecture.
+Strm is designed with a flexible, hybrid multi-workspace architecture.
 This approach allows the application to scale efficiently by supporting two distinct models for workspace data isolation, which can be chosen based on a customer's needs or tier.

 ### Model 1: Shared Database with Logical Isolation (Default)